ppaskaris/node-json-yieldify/README.md

 ## Alternatives

-There are some better options in this space that may meet your requirements better.
+There are some other options in this space that may better meet your requirements.

 - If you are streaming a large array of small JavaScript values (e.g. rows from a Postgres table), you should use [JSONStream](https://github.com/dominictarr/JSONStream).